beckleon/python_crawler/README.md

 # python_crawler
-This is a repository about some python crawler demo.
+This is a repository about some python crawler demos.

 - 1-bing_com_search_result.py
 	-- Using bs4 to extract data from bing.com search results.